CIL-Lamballe/Randetect/README.md

-# Synology NAS Ransomware Detector
+# Ransomware Detector for Synology NAS

-An implementation of a naive ransomware detection algorithm on Synology NAS.
+An implementation of a naive ransomware detection algorithm on Synology Network Attached Storage.

 This project aims at building a compiled object deamon for Synology NAS launched by contrab at boot time.
 It monitors the changes made to the filesystem by clients, filtering it with a customizable set of rules.